 On the other side are Sekai and Helmut Orbon in Harare / Zimbabwe.
 Helmut is from Lobberich, took one's High Scholl Diplom at Thomaeum in Kempen and spent the rest of his life as a development worker, especially in Africa.
 From 2002 to 2004 they lived with their children in Kempen before returning to Africa.
 Sekai's father runs a farm on Charter Estate and so the regular contact was made.

-Then there's Yusuf Birker, who told the story of the Charter Primary School in Kempen; there is Georg Baumeister, who read the story and who together with his daughters donated a lot of money for the renovation of the water supply in the school; and there are the people in charge of Kempen, who provided the jerseys, and Uwe Worringer, who bought 20 pairs of used football boots.
+Then there's Yusuf Birker, who told the story of the Charter Primary School in Kempen; there is Georg Baumeister, who read the story and who together with his daughters donated a lot of money for the renovation of the water supply in the school; and there are the People from Kempen, who provided the jerseys, and Uwe Worringer, who bought 20 pairs of used football boots.
 And there are a few more who spontaneously given money to help.
 They are all normal people like you and me who want nothing more than to keep a humble contribution to improve the living conditions of others.